MintuJohnsontj/Django/README.md

 1. Environment- Install django and set up database
 2. Project creation- Create and set up project
-3. Apps life cycle- Create app
+3. Apps life cycle- Create app and get the project to know about application.
-4. Admin interface
+4. Admin interface- Start the admin interface and initiate database.

 ## Step 1: Environment